-For further information contact CCI's Employee Relations Advice Centre on (08) 9365 7660 or email advice@cciwa.com
+For more information contact CCI's Employee Relations Advice Centre on (08) 9365 7660.

+Disclaimer

-Disclaimer: This information is current as at the date of this information sheet.
+This information is current as at the date of this information sheet.
 CCIWA has taken all reasonable care in preparing this information, however, it is provided as a guide only.
-It is not legal advice and CCIWA does not accept liability for any claim which may arise from any person acting or refraining from acting on this information.
-Reproduction of any CCIWA material is not permitted without written authorisation from the Manager, CCIWA Employee Relations Advice Centre.
+It is not legal advice and should not be relied upon as such.
+CCIWA does not accept liability for any claim which may arise from any person acting or refraining from acting on this information.
+This document is subject to copyright.
+Its reproduction and use outside its intended purpose is not permitted without prior written permission.